Creating Activity Templates

 2. Click Rubric, Scoring, or Feedback from the menu.

-3. Complete the item details popup, and click the popup’s Save button.
+3. Complete the item details pop-up and click the pop-up’s Save button.

-Saving a Completed Template
+Save a Completed Template

 While building a template, SL&L automatically saves progress once every minute.
 However, the template can be saved at any time by clicking the Save button on the template page.